PacificBiosciences/IsoSeq/docs/umi/cli-workflow.md

 ## Step 4 - Refine
 Your data now contains full-length tagged reads, but still needs to be refined by:
- - [Trimming](https://github.com/PacificBiosciences/trim_isoseq_polyA) of poly(A) tails
+ - Trimming of poly(A) tails
- - Rapid concatmer [identification](https://github.com/jeffdaily/parasail) and removal
+ - Unintended concatmer identification and removal (note: if the library was constructed using the MAS-Seq method, the reads should have already gone through [skera](https://skera.how) and is not expected to contain any more concatemers at this step)

 **Input**
 The input file for *refine* full-length tagged reads and the primer fasta file:
- - `<movie.primer--pair>.flt.bam` or `<movie.primer--pair>.flt.consensusreadset.xml`
+ - `<movie>.flt.bam` or `<movie>.flt.transcriptset.xml`
  - `primers.fasta`

 **Output**
-The following output files of *refine* contain full-length non-concatemer reads:
+The following output files of *refine* contain full-length non-concatemer (FLNC) reads:
  - `<movie>.fltnc.bam`
  - `<movie>.fltnc.transcriptset.xml`

 Actual command to refine:

-    $ isoseq refine movieX.fl.5p--3p.bam primers.fasta movieX.fltnc.bam --require-polya
+    $ isoseq3 refine <movie>.fl.5p--3p.bam primers.fasta <movie>.fltnc.bam --require-polya

 If your sample has poly(A) tails, use `--require-polya`.

-This filters for FL reads that have a poly(A) tail with at least 20 base pairs and removes identified tail:
+This filters for FL reads that have a poly(A) tail with at least 20 base pairs.
+You can change the polyA length minimum with `--min-polya-length`.

-    $ isoseq refine movieX.NEB_5p--NEB_Clontech_3p.fl.bam movieX.fltnc.bam --require-polya

-Optional read quality filtering, if your initial CCS input is `<movie>.reads.bam`

-    $ isoseq refine movieX.NEB_5p--NEB_Clontech_3p.fl.bam movieX.flnc.bam --min-rq 0.9

 ## Step 4b - Merge SMRT Cells
 If you used more than one SMRT cells, merge all of your `<movie>.fltnc.bam` files:

-    $ ls movie1.fltnc.bam movie2.fltnc.bam movieN.fltnc.bam > fltnc.fofn
+    $ ls <movie1>.fltnc.bam <movie2>.fltnc.bam ... <movieN>.fltnc.bam > fltnc.fofn

 ## Step 5 - Cell Barcode Correction and Real Cell Identification
-This step identifies 10x cell barcode errors and corrects them.
-The tool uses the 10x cell barcode whitelist to reassign erroneous barcodes based on edit distance.
+This step identifies cell barcode errors and corrects them.
+The tool uses a cell barcode whitelist to reassign erroneous barcodes based on edit distance.
 Additionally, *correct* estimates which reads are likely to originate from a real cell and labels them using the `rc` tag.

-**Barcode Correction Method**

-First, the *correct* tool builds a Locality-Sensitive Hashing (LSH) index over the 10x whitelist barcode subsequences.
-In the second step, *correct* uses the LSH index to map raw input barcodes to their nearest barcodes in the truth-set.

-For each input HiFI read containing a 10x cell barcode:
- -  If the barcode is in the whitelist, it is unchanged.
- -  If the barcode is not found in the whitelist, the index is queried for the closest match in the whitelist.
- -  Edit distance is calculated between all retrieved whitelist cell barcodes and the input barcode.
- -  The barcode with the lowest edit distance and lowest hamming distance is output.
- -  By default, if the edit distance between the cell barcode and whitelist barcode is > 2, the read is marked as failing.
- -  If no candidates were found, the barcode is unchanged, and the read is marked as failing.
+For details on barcode correction, visit the [barcode correction](https://isoseq.how/umi/isoseq-correct.html) page.

 **Input** The input file for *correct* is one FLTNC file:
  - `<movie>.fltnc.bam`